VasMakst/ono-tebe-nado/README.md

 Hi There!
 This is my first study project on a full stack programmer course.
-Version 1.
+Version 1 [ono-tebe-nado](